manaswini3103/devops-learning/Linux/User Management.md

 ## User roles and sudo
 - Linux is a multi-user environment
 - **su** : we can switch between users (set user, switch user or substitute user).To switch the user we must know that user password.
-- User Roles:
+- User Roles
-**Normal user**: modify their own files, cannot make system changes **Super user**: modify any file, make system changes
+**Normal user**: modify their own files, cannot make system changes
+**Super user**: modify any file, make system changes
 - **sudo**: do something as a superuser temporarily.
     - We need to know our password to login.
 Only, works if you are allowed in /etc/sudoers.
     - And after we are done it’s good to use ‘sudo -k’ to give up those privileges.
     - You stay yourself just the command runs as root.
 - **sudo su**: Become root using your own password
     - First, sudo runs as root (using your password).
     - Then it executes su, which switches to root.
     - We become root, but don’t load roots full environment.
 - **sudo su -**: Become root and load root’s full environment.
     - The dash (-) means login shell, like root logged in directly.
     - Loads root’s PATH
     - Loads root’s HOME (/root)
     - Loads root’s login files (.profile, .bashrc, etc.)
     - Behaves exactly like logging in as root

 ## Types of users
 In linux there are 5 types of users